 Too much light in a room, especially if it’s reflecting off the TV screen, can lower the picture quality.
 On the other hand, not enough light in the room can strain your eyes while watching TV.
 For the best picture, consider soft lighting that is not directly behind or in front of the TV while watching.

 Should I adjust my TV picture settings?

-For HD and especially 4K TVs, try cranking the Contrast setting all the way up if it’s not already.
-This will maximize your TV’s display and make objects within an image much more discernable.
-It also increases the picture quality for fast-motion scenes.
+For HD and especially 4K TVs, try cranking the contrast setting all the way up if it’s not already.
+This will maximize your TV’s display and make objects within an image much more discernible.
+It also improves the picture quality for fast-motion scenes.

 Another setting you might want to experiment with is sharpness.
 Increasing the sharpness setting artificially enhances edges by adjusting the color around edges to make them stand out more.
 The higher the sharpness, the more you’ll likely notice discoloration around edges.
 HD and 4K resolutions already give you an incredibly sharp image, so we recommend lowering your sharpness settings or turning them off completely.

 Does the picture mode make a difference?